periode/thesis/readings/notes/rota_phenomenology_mathematical_beauty.md

 then to "a brilliant step" in an otherwise undistinguished proof

-"An  example  of  mathematical  beauty  upon  which  all  mathematiciansagree  is  Picard’s  theorem,  asserting  that  an  entire  function  of  a  complexvariable takes all values with at most one exception.
-The limpid statementof  this  theorem  is  matched  by  the  beauty  of  the  five-line  proof  providedby Picard"
+"An  example  of  mathematical  beauty  upon  which  all  mathematiciansagree  is  Picard’s  theorem,  asserting  that  an  entire  function  of  a  complex variable takes all values with at most one exception.
+The limpid statement of  this  theorem  is  matched  by  the  beauty  of  the  five-line  proof  providedby Picard"

 he gives a lot of examples of theorems/proofs being beautiful